 - Recognize the anxiety that may be permeating the educational landscape for ELs and their families; continue talking to your ELs to see how they’re feeling.

 - Get a sense of your own “sphere of influence” to figure out where you already have the ability to make the most positive changes for ELs.
 Your sphere of influence may currently be in the classroom, grade, school, or district level.

 - Model empathy for ELs.
 As teachers, we model what we want our students to do in instruction.
 The same is true in our interactions with colleagues to help them develop empathy for ELs.

-- Collaborate strategically with colleagues to support ELs – focus first on a small group of colleagues you feel are open to supporting ELs.
+- Collaborate strategically with colleagues to support ELs – focus first on a small group of colleagues who you feel are open to supporting ELs encountering challenges.
 You probably already have a sense of who they are!

 - Also serve as a support to colleagues on a socioemotional level – allow them to vent their frustrations when working with ELs as needed.
 However, be sure to have some potential solutions and strategies in mind to suggest to them (see #5).

 - Recognize and acknowledge other teachers’ expertise when you experience it; you’ll continue to build their trust and just might make someone’s day.